Wondering what Aesop skincare is like? We’ve tried and tested it to let you know!

 By Chere Di Boscio

-Confession: I have always had a ‘thing’ for Aesop skincare, ever since I was given a freebie skin cream at a launch party in Paris.
-I adored the minimalistic glass bottles; the refreshing, light scents of the products, and the philosophy behind the range, which includes the notion of harnessing the power of nature to enhance our beauty and cure what ails our skin.
+Confession: I have always had a ‘thing’ for skincare specialised brand Aesop, ever since I was given a freebie skin cream at a launch party in Paris.
+I adored the minimalist glass bottles; the refreshing, light scents of the products, and the philosophy behind the range.
+That philosophy includes the notion of harnessing the power of nature to enhance our beauty and cure what ails our skin.

-So when I was given the opportunity to try and test the brand’s new Parsley Seed range, I couldn’t refuse.
+So when I was given the opportunity to try and test the brand’s skincare range, I couldn’t refuse.

-I was invited to the Marylebone branch of their London shop to learn how to use the products correctly, which was a good thing, because as I learned, to my surprise – I had been doing everything wrong.
+I went to the Marylebone branch of their London shop to learn how to use the products correctly.
+Which was a good thing, because as I learned, to my surprise – I had been doing everything wrong.

 Bad, bad, bad, says Isabelle, my consultant at Aesop.

 She explained that I need to ditch those cotton rounds for two reasons: one, they are wasteful and bad for the planet.
 Two, they contain bleach and chemicals which can irritate sensitive skin.
 Instead, she suggested applying the product with a totally natural resource: my fingertips.
 This, she explained, would warm the oil and allow it to work deep in the pores.

 After examining my skin, she decided it was the ‘dehydrated’ rather than ‘flaky’ kind of dry, and recommended the Parsley Seed Cleansing Oil.
 Comprised mainly of avocado, sweet almond, Macadamia nut, lavender and of course, anti-oxidising parsley seed oil, the product was a bit runny and messy, but had a pleasantly herbal scent.
 I let it sit on my skin for a bit, then took a warmed, damp linen cloth and massaged it off.
 The amount of makeup that came clean was incredible!
 (Note to self: ease up on the foundation!).